Midrax/programming_methodologies/README.md

   This directory contains solved exercises.

-- **/game**
+- **/falling_invaders**

-  The aforementioned game required as part of our final coursework project.
+  One of the game levels required as part of our final coursework project.
 It's a simple clone of Space Invaders, with enemies falling down if they're shot.

+- **/level_014**

+  Another game level for a different project, previously available on the Play Store as "BabelTag".